phac-nml/mpox-nf/README.md

 - 3 cores (4 if wanting to run Kraken2)
 - 12GB memory (16 if wanting to run Kraken2)

-To get an idea on how long different sized input files should take to run the slowest step (bwa mem composite mapping) consult the following chart:
+To get an approximate idea on how long different sized input files (file size is R1+R2)should take to run the slowest step, bwa mem composite mapping, consult the following chart:
 ![approx_time_for_filesize](./testing_reports/pictures/time_filesize.png)

 #### Setting Resource Config:

 To create a custom resource file and utilize it in this pipeline, you can copy the `resources.config` file and modify the CPU and memory needs for default processes, medium processes (bwa-mem at the moment), and large processes (kraken2 at the moment) to whatever you wish along with potentially changing the executor to something else.

+Tags available are: `mediumProcess`, and `largeProcess`

 To utilize a custom config file, you can add `-c /path/to/config` to your `nextflow run phac-nml/monkeypox-nf` command.
+- Look at the [default resources config](./conf/resources.config) as an example

 For resources:
 - BWA-MEM should be given 4GB/core